determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 ``determined-helm-chart`` is a relative path to where the :download:`Determined Helm Chart
 </helm/determined-latest.tgz>` is located.
 It may take a few minutes for all resources to come up.
-If you encounter issues during installation, refer to our list of :ref:`useful kubectl commands <useful-kubectl-commands>`.
+If you encounter issues during installation, refer to the list of :ref:`useful kubectl commands <useful-kubectl-commands>`.
 Helm will install Determined within the default namespace.
 If you wish to install Determined into a non-default namespace, add ``-n <namespace name>`` to the command shown above.